abourget/getting-started-with-golang/Getting_Started_for_Windows.md

 Install Git
 -----------

-Go to:
+Download from:

 * http://git-scm.com/downloads

-Download and install:

-* BUT HEY! when asked to select how to "Adjust your PATH environment", select the SECOND choice which is "Use Git from the Windows Command Prompt".

-* Continue on with the defaults.

 Install go tools
 ----------------

-Open a NEW terminal (with new env vars), paste this in to install those sweet tools:
+Open a NEW Command Prompt (`cmd.exe` with new env vars), paste this in to install those sweet tools:

     go get -u -ldflags -H=windowsgui github.com/nsf/gocode/...